somerandomguythatneedshelp/somerandomguythatneedshelp/README.md

 <h3 align="center"> Hi, I'm somerandomguythatneedshelp - aka milkinabag</a> 👋 </h3>

+🔭Currently working on making games and learning more C++ as i go

 🌴Future Goals: Finish personal projects and learn to be a full game developer

+🎨Try and get myself into more IOS or MacOS X app development

 # 📊 GitHub Stats: